smagnani96/eBPF_TrafficAnalyzer/README.md

 When there is no enough space for more packet to be stored the program ignores the following packets for *RESTART_TIME* nanoseconds.

 Once *RESTART_TIME* nanoseconds are passed, the program resets the head of the circular buffer to start gathering new packets' info.

-At this point, if the current number of session tracked is lower than *N_SESSION*, nothing happens.
-Otherwise, the session map is flushed and new sessions will repopulate it.
-This is a workaround needed due to the lack of ControlPlane decision making.
-Since I have to develop a DataPlane program without modifying the control plane
-(which is automatically handled by the Dynmon Polycube service) this is an interesting and quite effective solution.
-In fact, if we consider that the default size of a BPF_HASH map is 10240 entries, this operation will be rarely performed, meaning no overhead at all.
-Of course the perfect solution would be letting the ControlPlane decide when to flush entries using for example a `LRU` map, deleting all the entries older than a certain timestamp.
+Concerning the tracked sessions, I have used an LRU map thanks to when a new session should be inserted but there is not enough space, the oldest one (the one less accessed) is discarded.
+Thanks to this data structure, I do not have to worry about memory leaks or flushing the table.

 ## Multiprotocol traffic Analyzer (WIP)